swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 - Chapter 6, "General Entity Categories", introduced a general entity category type for miscellaneous purposes.

 - Section 6.1, "secure-authenticator-binding", was added defining the `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` entity category.

+- Section 2.6, "loa3-hsaid", was added.
+This section defines a service entity category for LoA3 where HSA-ID is the primary identity attribute.

 **Changes between version 1.5 and version 1.6:**